-The newest addition to Garfield Hall has two floors dedicated to the students who have graduated high school with a 3.5 GPA or higher.
+Wingate has two floors for students who have graduated high school with a 3.5 GPA or higher.
 Students in this community will work together to decide community rules focusing on quiet hours and how to help each other continue their academic successes.

 Criminal Justice Community